6 Steps to Better Manage Your Candidate Database

-Establish criteria for how you expect your recruiters to vet new records entering the database and set volume or percentage goals for candidate screening, categorizing and cleansing.
-Even more, report out on the percentage or volume of candidates that have been properly screened/categorized/tagged and draw comparisons across your team.
+Establish criteria for how you expect your recruiters to vet new records entering the database and set volume or percentage goals for candidate screening, categorising and cleansing.
+Even more, report out on the percentage or volume of candidates that have been properly screened/categorised/tagged and draw comparisons across your team.
 Set a baseline and continually increase your expectations.

 5. Hire someone to clean your existing database